 OPEC+ sees slightly smaller oil market surplus this year, sources say

-The JTC is meeting on Tuesday ahead of a ministerial meeting of the Organization of the Petroleum Exporting Countries and allies led by Russia, known as OPEC+, on Wednesday.
+The JTC is meeting ahead of a ministerial meeting of the Organization of the Petroleum Exporting Countries and allies led by Russia, known as OPEC+, on Wednesday.

+One of the sources said that the JTC, which advises the group on market fundamentals, did not discuss any output policy at its meeting.

+OPEC+ sources told Reuters last week that the group will likely keep output unchanged in September, or raise it slightly.

 ((Ahmad.Ghaddar@thomsonreuters.com; +442075424435; Reuters Messaging: ahmad.ghaddar.thomsonreuters.com@reuters.net))